backstage/backstage/docs/features/software-catalog/api.md

 #### Pagination

 You may pass the `cursor` query parameters to perform cursor based pagination through the set of entities.
-The value of `cursor` will be returned in the response, under `pageInfo` property:
+The value of `cursor` will be returned in the response, under the `pageInfo` property:

 ```json
   "pageInfo": {